Malizma333/linerider-userscript-mods/README.md

 ### Image Mod

 Generates an image from any supported image file format.
-Be careful about rendering larger images as it may crash the site.
+Includes clamping feature for limiting number of layersBe careful about rendering larger images as it may crash the site.

 ### Maze Mod

 Generates a green-line maze given a width and height.
 Best paired with a WASD controller.

+### Tree Mod

+Generates a recursive, randomized tree structure based on range of branches, size, and iterations

+### Geometrize Image Mod

+Converts a Geometrize Desktop json export into line rider.
+Only works with Geometrize Desktop, with the only shape set to lines.